Gustav-Magnussen/CTFTeam5/Lab04/Main.md

 ## 4003 - All Strings Attached

+> I forgot the password to my backdoor again..
+But I have added some additional obfuscation and false-strings since last time.
+Could you still help me get in?
 This task includes the reversing of a binary file called task3.
 Running this file displays the greater than symbol, `>`, and seems to ask for user input.
 Giving user input seems to make the code response with `00ps_d1d_i_m444k33-3rrrr_-it_h4rd_with_ErrR0r-str11nnnzno`.

 ![image](https://user-images.githubusercontent.com/59768512/161131323-031f6bca-855f-4ad2-9004-533cee3a3681.png)